apache/tvm-rfcs/rfcs/0077-async-pipeline.md

     C[i] = B[0] + 1
 ```

-the goal is to overlap the execution of two statements in the loop body, by letting the two statements operate on different iterations of a loop.
+the goal is to overlap the execution of two statements in the loop body, by letting the two statements operate on different iterations of the loop.
 This way, the second statement would no longer depend on the completion of the first statement in the same iteration.

 The TIR software pipeline transform enables such transformation at the TIR level.
 We annotate the loop in the above program to specify, for each statement in the loop, the “stage” and the “order” in the pipeline: